jorzel/jorzel.github.io/_posts/2021-12-22-graphql-api-and-rest-api-mirror-impementations-in-python.md

 ---

 ## Introduction
-REST is probably the most popular way to expose your application to the external world (e.g. as a backend for frontend or to establish communication protocol with other application / service).
-However, GraphQL is now getting more and more popular, and have became a strong competitor for REST.
+REST is probably the most popular way to expose your application to the external world (e.g. as a backend for the frontend or to establish communication protocol with other applications/services).
+However, GraphQL is now getting more and more popular and has become a strong competitor for REST.
-Nevertheless, the aim of this post is not to carry out a detailed comparison of advantages / disadvantages of these approaches, because there is a lot of stuff covering that topic.
+Nevertheless, the aim of this post is not to carry out a detailed comparison of the advantages/disadvantages of these approaches, because there is a lot of stuff covering that topic.
 I would rather like to present how REST and GraphQL differ in implementation strategies.
-This post can be especially helpful for people who are familiar with REST pattern and wonder how to broaden interests in GraphQL technology.
+This post can be especially helpful for people who are familiar with the REST pattern and wonder how to broaden their interests in GraphQL technology.

 ## Application requirements
-First of all, I create simple `flask` project with `Blueprint` functionality to provide REST API.
-In contrast to REST, that need separated HTTP endpoint for each business action, GraphQL expose only one HTTP endpoint both for queries and commands.
-There is a `flask_graphql` package that expose this endpoint with request syntax parsing provided.
-To built GraphQL schema I use `graphene` library and `sqlalchemy` to build simple ORM models.
-To present results of both APis I use  [`insomnia`](https://insomnia.rest/download)  that is a powerful REST HTTP client with GraphQL integration.
+First of all, I create a simple `flask` project with `Blueprint` functionality to provide REST API.
+In contrast to REST, which needs a separated HTTP endpoint for each business action, GraphQL exposes only one HTTP endpoint both for queries and commands.
+There is a `flask_graphql` package that exposes this endpoint with request syntax parsing provided.
+To build GraphQL schema I use the `graphene` library and `sqlalchemy` to build simple ORM models.
+To present the results of both APIs I use  [`insomnia`](https://insomnia.rest/download) which is a powerful REST HTTP client with GraphQL integration.

 ```bash
 pip install flask